henrysky/astroNN_spectra_paper_figures/README.rst

 This repository is to make sure all figures and results are reproducible by anyone easily for this paper.
 Python 3.6 or above and reasonable computational resource is required.

-To get started, this paper uses `astroNN`_ developed by us and tested with **astroNN 1.0.0 (Not yet released)**.
-Extensive documentation at http://astroNN.readthedocs.io and quick start guide at http://astronn.readthedocs.io/en/latest/quick_start.html
+To get started, this paper uses `astroNN`_ developed by us and tested with **astroNN 1.0.0**.
+Extensive documentation of v1.0.0 at https://astronn.readthedocs.io/en/v1.0.0/ and quick start guide at https://astronn.readthedocs.io/en/v1.0.0/quick_start.html

 Some notebooks make use of my `milkyway_plot`_ to plot on milkyway.

 .. _astroNN: https://github.com/henrysky/astroNN
 .. _milkyway_plot: https://github.com/henrysky/milkyway_plot

-To continuum normalize arbitrary APOGEE spectrum, see: http://astronn.readthedocs.io/en/latest/tools_apogee.html#continuum-normalization-of-apogee-spectra
+To continuum normalize arbitrary APOGEE spectrum with v1.0.0, see: https://astronn.readthedocs.io/en/v1.0.0/tools_apogee.html#continuum-normalization-of-apogee-spectra

 Jupyter Notebook
 ------------------